 Whilst preparing this article, I asked Peter Förthmann of Windpilot, builder of our current Pacific gear, to comment on some of my thoughts in the accompanying slideshow, which he kindly agreed to do.
 Peter has been a leading light in the development of the modern vane gear, and his free book on the principles and operation of self-steering systems is well worth reading, as is his extensive blog on all matters to do with cruising under sail.
 Peter has been immensely helpful to us both before and since we bought our gear, and has recently made some helpful comments on our present installation that we’re currently incorporating.
 A reminder that there’s always more to learn, and we’re looking forward to seeing how they work out in practice.
 We’ll keep you posted!

-You can click on the slideshow to enlarge it so you can really see the details of our gear.
-Use the buttons at the bottom to move through the show (it does not advance automatically).
+You can click on the pictures to enlarge them so you can really see the details of our gear.